Jo Reynolds

-Jobeth Beth Reynolds (née Foster) is a fictional character in the American television series Melrose Place, the second series in the Beverly Hills, 90210 franchise.
+Jo Reynolds is a fictional character in the American television series Melrose Place, the second series in the Beverly Hills, 90210 franchise.
 Portrayed by Daphne Zuniga, Jo Reynolds appeared in the first four seasons of Melrose Place.
 She also appeared in the pilot of "Models Inc." (Melrose Place first spin-off) and later appeared in two episodes in the 2009 series revival.

 Storylines

 Arrival at Melrose Place and relationship with Jake (1992-1993)

 Jo arrived at the Melrose Place apartment complex from New York City to escape from her stormy marriage to Charles Reynolds.
 Afraid of exposure, she is initially unfriendly to her neighbors and hesitant to allow anyone into her personal life.
 As the story progresses, Jo meets her match in gruff "bad boy" Jake Hanson, and the two begin a tempestuous romance.
 Alike in their passion and stubbornness, they fight and reunite repeatedly.
 Jo is threatened when the complex is bought by the aggressive Amanda Woodward, who has an obvious attraction to Jake.
 After a further series of fights and miscommunication, Jo loses Jake to the conniving Amanda.